Regardless of whether or not you’ve ever picked up a violin or had violin tuition of any kind, the name ‘Stradivarius’ will mean something to you.

 The Stradivari legacy lived on in two of Antonio Stradivari’s six sons, Francesco Stradivari and Omobono Stradivari, who continued to produce string instruments under the famous Stradivarius label, each one developing their own artistic signatures in the violins’ purfling.

-So, the reason that the Stradivari name is so famous in the world of music is the contribution of the family to the development of the modern-day violin, viola, cello and even the mandolin.
+So, the reason that the Stradivari name is so famous in the world of music is the contribution of the family to the development of the modern-day violin in all its forms, the viola, cello and even the mandolin.

 The violins and other members of the string family crafted by Antonio Stradivari are regarded as the first modern violins in terms of their dimensions and proportions – but why exactly did this design become so successful after years of experimenting?